grafana/tempo/docs/tempo/website/api_docs/_index.md

   Specifies the blockID finish boundary.
 If specified, the querier will only search blocks with IDs < blockEnd.
   Default = `FFFFFFFF-FFFF-FFFF-FFFF-FFFFFFFFFFFF`
   Example: `blockStart=FFFFFFFF-FFFF-FFFF-FFFF-456787652341`
+- `start = (unix epoch seconds)`
+  Optional.
+Along with `end` define a time range from which traces should be returned.
+- `end = (unix epoch seconds)`
+  Optional.
+Along with `start` define a time range from which traces should be returned.
+Providing both `start` and `end` will include blocks for the specified time range only.

 Note that this API is not meant to be used directly unless for debugging the sharding functionality of the query frontend.